msh9/codinginthetrenches.com/content/post/2021-08-09-logging-out.md

 <!--more-->

 The following is targeted at individuals that build and integrate identity systems, but may be of interest to anyone curious about the behavior of applications and authentication systems.
-First, some terminology that will be frequently used.
-SAML and OpenId Connect define different terminology for similar system components.
-For the sake of clarity, we will use SAML-like terminology for the majority of this post.
-Please note that while the jargon is different the conceptual problems and solutions are the same.
+We will use SAML-like terminology for the majority of this post but the concepts apply equally to OpenId Connect based specifications.
 The terms 'authenticate', 'log in', and 'sign-on' are used interchangeably throughout the post.
 Similarly, 'sign-out', 'logoff', 'logout', etc will also be used interchangeably.

 # Lots of context, single sign-on and trust relationships